mainmatter/playbook/src/development-process/README.md

 and quality and is a necessary foundation for close collaboration between designers and engineers.

-#### Design Sources
+#### Design Source Files

 Design source files should generally be managed like code, maintaining an authoritative main line and making changes in change sets that are only applied back to the mainline once complete and reviewed.
-Design sources can be maintained using a version control system just like for the project's source code or in a separate system, depending on the available tools and infrastructure.
+Source files can be maintained using a version control system just like for the project's source code or in a separate system, depending on the available tools and infrastructure.

 ##### Change Sets/Branches

-Just like changes to a project's source code, no changes to design sources should ever be applied directly to the mainline.
-Only after a set of changes has been reviewed and deemed good is it applied back as one discrete change.
+Just like changes to a project's source code, no changes to design source files should ever be applied directly to the mainline.
+Only after a set of changes has been reviewed and deemed satisfactory, is it applied back as one discrete change.
 All individual changes that are applied back together should be related to the same UI element(s) or aspect of the UI (e.g. changing the color scheme once for all UI elements).
 Once changes have been applied back to the mainline, that fact should be noted in the issue describing the work that was done in the change.
 The change should also be referenced in the issue if the tools allow that, otherwise before/after images of the change should be attached to the issue.

 ###### Reviews